-4. If applicable, provide a description of how With the leadership of our newly allocated MTSS Coordinator, we will be able teachers, in consultation with parents, to educate and monitor intervention based instruction in all grades.
-Title I administrators, and pupil services personnel, funding will provide instructional resources and the Extended Learning will identify eligible children most in need of program for additional instruction afterschool.
-The standards based grading services in Title I targeted assistance system as well as the iReady diagnostic assessment will act as the scale and schools/programs.
-Please include a criteria for both math and reading support. description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
-Also include a description of the measurable scale (point system) that uses the objective criteria to rank all students.
+4. If applicable, provide a description of how teachers, in consultation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title targeted assistance schools/programs.
+Please include a description of how the school will develop and implement multiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
+Also include a description of the measurable scale (poir system) that uses the objective criteria to rank all students. t -- ---